qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * You can change the font of the legend title, group, subgroup and item (layer) in the legend item.
   Click on a category button to open a **Select font** dialog.
-* You provide the labels with a **Color** using the advanced color picker, however the selected color will be given to all font items in the legend..
+* You provide the labels with a **Color** using the advanced color picker, however the selected color will be given to all font items in the legend.
 * Legend items can be arranged over several columns.
 Set the number of columns in the :guilabel:`Count` |selectnumber| field.